PX4/PX4-user_guide/en/flight_modes/mission.md

 ## Mission Feasibility Checks

-PX4 runs some basic sanity checks to determine if a mission is feasible when it is uploaded, and when the vehicle is first armed.
+PX4 runs some basic sanity checks to determine if a mission is feasible when it is uploaded, and whenever there is an attempt to run the mission.
-If any of the checks fail, the user is notified and it is not possible to start the mission (on upload the mission may not be saved).
+If any of the checks fail, the user is notified and it is not possible to start the mission.

 A subset of the most important checks are listed below: